patrick-richter/al-folio/_projects/cnn_sentiment.md

 <br/><br/>
 ### **Prerequirements**

-The project is written in Python and, before starting, make sure to install and import the following libraries.
+The project is written in **Python** and, before starting, make sure to install and import the following **libraries**.

 <script src="https://gist.github.com/patrick-richter/f5935b8651b1fce5a54aa279fe21ff88.js"></script>
 <br/><br/>
 ### **Data Preprocessing**

-To be able to preprocess the data, the csv file is first of all read with pandas and transformed into a numpy array.
+To be able to preprocess the data, the **csv file** is first of all **read with pandas** and transformed into a numpy array.
 Then, all negative reviews receive the label 0, whereas all positive reviews receive 1 as their label.

 <script src="https://gist.github.com/patrick-richter/b64f6ea0eeb602649fa1253937fcaedd.js"></script>

-The next step is to remove all stop words (words such as "the", "I", or "he" that occur so frequently that they are deemed irrelevant for the classification), digits, and punctuation.
+The next step is to **remove all stop words** (words such as "the", "I", or "he" that occur so frequently that they are deemed irrelevant for the classification), **digits**, and **punctuation**.
 By using a pre-existing stop word list from the nltk library, the undesirable words can be easily discarded.

 <script src="https://gist.github.com/patrick-richter/060239691b03d428c3c7cba00ffd3333.js"></script>

 Following that, the remaining words are stemmed, i.e., they are reduced to their base word or stem so that similar words are being represented by the same stem word.
 For example, ‘leaking’ and ‘leaks’ would both be converted to ‘leak’ and would therefore be seen as the same word in the upcoming steps.
-Due to better performance, the Porter Stemmer, which is slightly less aggressive than the alternative Snowball Stemmer, was implemented.
+Due to better performance, the **Porter Stemmer**, which is slightly less aggressive than the alternative Snowball Stemmer, was implemented.

 <script src="https://gist.github.com/patrick-richter/289a51d0b99af9cff7d46ca6717cfb5e.js"></script>

-To be able to later assess the model with no bias, it is paramount to split the dataset into a training dataset that is used for training, and a test dataset that serves for unbiased performance assessment.
+To be able to later assess the model with no bias, it is paramount to **split the dataset** into a training dataset that is used for training, and a test dataset that serves for unbiased performance assessment.
 Here, 20 % of the dataset is used for testing.
 Also note that it is important to set a random state, making sure that we always have the same split, even when you run it multiple times.

 <script src="https://gist.github.com/patrick-richter/c8078f707316a5310f9fc3d27fd5434f.js"></script>

-For the Word Embedding approach, it is necessary to have a vocabulary of all words that occur in the training dataset.
+For the Word Embedding approach, it is necessary to have a **vocabulary** of all words that occur in the training dataset.
 However, it has been shown that generally Word Embeddings where the vocabulary has been reduced to only the most predictive words, yield better results and train significantly faster due to the reduced data.

 One common approach to limit the vocabulary is by assuming that the words that occur very rarely are less predictive than the words with higher occurrence.
-Here, it is decided (through trial and error) that only words that occur 5 times or more often are included into the vocabulary.
+Here, it is decided (through trial and error) that only **words that occur 5 times or more** often are **included into the vocabulary**.
 This reduces the vocabulary from 9,033 to 3,424 different words.

 <script src="https://gist.github.com/patrick-richter/c833741c218588ff1c5f2f0fcddbaebc.js"></script>

-As the final step of preprocessing, the reviews must be encoded.
+As the final step of preprocessing, the **reviews must be encoded**.
 In other words, the text (now only consisting of the words that are included in the vocabulary) is converted to a sequence where each integer represents one word in the vocabulary.
 Below, you can see an exemplary sequence.

-Furthermore, the maximum number of words of a sequence is limited to prevent the input data from getting too large.
+Furthermore, the **maximum number of words** of a sequence is limited to prevent the input data from getting too large.
 The sequences are padded to a length of 550, meaning all words that exceed the limit are cut off.

 <script src="https://gist.github.com/patrick-richter/e36a5bc1acee398f32f26943a8de18a2.js"></script>